Ashwin7mak/qbui/BASIC_INSTALL.md

 Note that this is pointing to the integration testing environment.
 Apps here may be changed or torn down at any time.

 ### Note :
- The Node Server only listen via a specific ip/hostname when running with dev hotloader, as the hotload server needs the ip of main express server.
-When running in production mode listen is just scoped to port, not ip.node -
+ The Node Server only listens via a specific ip/hostname when running with dev hotloader, as the hotload server needs the ip of main express server.
+When running in production mode listen is just scoped to port, not ip.node

 ## Testing
 See [testing instructions](ui/README.md#testing)